ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 }
 ```

-##### Stub to do nothing with a resource method
+#### Stub to do nothing with a resource

 ***main_test.bal***

-If a resource method has an optional or no return type specified, this method can be mocked to do nothing when writing test cases.
+If a resource has an optional or no return type specified, this method can be mocked to do nothing when writing test cases.

 ```ballerina
 @test:Config {}